NightCrawler15/Project/README.md

 # Projects
-Note: Some of the node modules in MyATM and Chat Application may be missing..consider to reinstall it properly
+Note: Some of the node modules in MyATM and Chat Application may be missing..consider to reinstall it properly all libraries using Npm for nodejs projects.